TorranceYang/RedditPoliticalAnalysis/README.md

 ### File Description

-`analyze.py` does most of the hardwork.
-Here's an very simplifed outline of what it does.
+`analyze.py` does most of the hard work.
+Here's an very simplified outline of what it does.

 1. Connects to our BigQuery table
 2. Processes a row for sentiment analysis